sharsr3/AddressObject-Python3-Linux/README.md

 #### Different ways to get data file(s)
 1. Using Melissa Updater
     - It will handle all of the data download/path and .so file(s) for you.
-2. If you already have the latest DQS Release (ZIP), you can find the data file(s) and .so file(s) in there
+2. If you already have the latest DQS release zip, you can find the data file(s) and .so file(s) in there
-	- Use the location of where you copied/installed the data and update the "DataPath" variable in the bash script.
+    - Use the location of where you copied/installed the data and update the "$DataPath" variable in the bash script.
-	- Copy all the .so file(s) mentioned above into the `MelissaAddressObjectLinuxPython3` project folder.
+    - Comment out this line "DownloadDataFiles -license $License" in the bash script.
+    - This will prevent you from having to redownload all the files.

 ----------------------------------------
 ### Change Bash Script Permissions